-This commercial truck insurance can cost an average of $5,000 or more depending on the plan that you buy.
+This commercial truck insurance can cost an average of $5,000 or more per year, depending on the plan that you buy.

 Motor Truck General Liability Coverage

-The cost of this truck insurance is much higher than other types of insurance because of the higher liability that comes with it.
+The cost of full- or semi-truck insurance policies like this one is much higher than other types of insurance because of the higher liability that comes with it.

 Non-Trucking Liability Coverage